#62: Smile

 3 Stars

 Smile scared the shit out of me.
 The writer/director, Parker Finn, did this by creating both an atmosphere of horror and an unpredictability in the jump scares, which never feel cheap or unearned.
-It really is an effective movie in its execution, if not its conception, which is a bit derivative.
+It really is an effective movie in its execution.

 But enough with the criticism.
 Actually, one last critique: I didn’t like the set design.
 Do I take the time to look up who the set designer was just to shit on them?
 Let’s do it: Thomas Berardi.
 And according to IMDB, this is the only movie he’s worked on.
 That makes sense.
 This is one of those instances where the set designer is doing too much.
 No detective has that cool of an apartment, that spotless and refined.
 And Rose’s house?
 It’s the most modern and beautiful house I’ve ever seen, set in an enchanting, peaceful wooded suburb.
 It’s screams insecurity on the part of the set design, where they try to make the sets remarkable, rather than create sets that service the characters and the story.